IsaacLatta/Client-Server-Chat-Room/README.md

 ## Troubleshooting
 - If you encounter issues with network connectivity, ensure that the correct port is open and not blocked by your firewall.
 - The client and server programs have port 50000 and 51000 hardcoded to listen and connect on for both the messaging and file sharing, this can be changed in their respective .h files.
+- If encryption issues arise ensure that libsodium is properly installed and configured.